 This makes finding the best broadband supplier a vital task for every organisation.

-But despite broadband being the lifeblood of many businesses, companies often put little thought into choosing their broadband service.
-And this can mean they don’t get the best service they can.
+However, despite broadband being the lifeblood of most businesses, companies often put little thought into choosing their broadband service.
 The result?
-Poor customer service, rubbish support or uncompetitive pricing that leaves companies struggling with an inappropriate service.
+Poor customer service, rubbish support or uncompetitive pricing that leaves such companies struggling with an inappropriate braodband connection.

 Here are five key areas to check when choosing your business broadband provider:

 1. How’s their customer service?

 When something goes wrong, can you get hold of someone on the phone or via online chat who has the technical knowledge to actually help?
 Are they just pulling your details up on a computer or are you always going to speak to someone who knows you and your business?

 Never underestimate the value of a good account manager and the difference they can make to the level of service you receive.